Status: Finished Airing

 Same because the main character was a wimp and became a kick ass fighter xD

 Eyeshield is an sports anime??
 WTH Shoryuuken.
-Both of these anime the main character is weak, failure bla bla bla and become stronger.
-They also both have an good character devolpment.
-Argh i can't really explain it If you like Hitman Reborn you''ll like Eyeshield!!
+Both of these anime the main character is weak, failure and become stronger, Tsuna with a pill, Sena by himself.
+They also both have stellar character depth and devolpment.

 To be honest, when I first saw Sena, I immediately thought of Tsuna in Reborn.
 Both are extremely cowardly, get strong when protecting their friends, and even look alike.
 Both of em have spikey hair too. :) anyways both show a strong mentality toward achieving certain goals together with friends and family.
 Only difference is one's American Football and the other's a Mafia.

 After watching the first couple episodes of Eyeshield 21, I started thinking.
 Sena reminds me of Tsuna a LOT.
 They both look very similar, their names even sound similar, they are/were both always picked on, they both are very timid, they're not particularly good at anything, they are both very blessed with skills but don't realize it, they both improve as the story moves along, and they are both considered "aces", the best among their friends as they fight their way to the top so they can fulfill their dreams.

 The stories are also started in very similar ways.
 Sena and Tsuna are both timid losers who get picked on all the time, until they are taken out of that dark hole by people who are seemingly violent.
 Gradually, they meet friends along their journey and they all grow and fight together.
 They face tough opponents, but they always believe in each other and everything turns out ok.